Communication in IT: Why Soft Skills Matter

 Here are eight of the soft skills you'll use in an IT career.

 When you work in IT, it’s not enough to simply understand and use your technical skills to solve problems or create opportunities for your company.
 You also need to be able to communicate those efforts to key stakeholders.

 Depending on the project you’re working on or the role you play in the business, those stakeholders could be anyone from an end-user to a company leader.
-Great IT communicators are able to adapt their message to appeal to these different audiences, said Numme.

 When you work in IT, you may find yourself working in a team of other technology professionals.
 You might also have consistent contact with customers, other departments or even top executives.

 Being able to work well with a variety of people from different professional experiences is key to success in this environment, said Schneider.

 “It doesn’t matter where you work or if your job is customer-facing,” she said.
 “If you work in IT, you interface with everybody.”

 IT professionals can end up managing many projects, tasks and problems all at once.
 Because of all of this multitasking, good organizational skills are valuable soft skills for IT workers.